-The mortgages payable are secured by deeds of trust on certain of the properties and assignments of rents.
+Our mortgage payable is secured by a deed of trust on the property and assignment of rents.
 The junior subordinated notes may be redeemed at par at our option.

 Secured borrowings-government guaranteed loans represent sold loans which are treated as secured borrowings because the loan sales did not meet the derecognition criteria provided for in ASC 860-30, Secured Borrowing and Collateral.
 These loans included cash premiums that are amortized as a reduction to interest expense over the life of the loan using the effective interest method and are fully amortized when the underlying loan is repaid in full.